gmirsky/zth-k8s-postgresql/README.md

 Scroll down and investigate the hundreds of parameters Prometheus captures about the PostgreSQL databases.

-Prometheus will automatically pick up monitorng data from any database in the Kubernetes cluster that has the following stanza in its deployment YAML.
+Prometheus will automatically pick up monitoring data from any database in the Kubernetes cluster that has the following stanza in its deployment YAML.

 ```YAML
   monitoring: